skirienkopanea/skirienkopanea.github.io/_posts/2021-02-07-unix-terminal-cheatsheet.md

 $ echo $PATH #among other paths in a : separated list.
 /usr/bin/
 ```
+A path that starts with / is called an absolute path.
+Any other path is a relative path.
+Relative paths are relative to the current working directory, which we can see with the pwd command and change with the cd command.
+In a path, . refers to the current directory, and .. to its parent directory.

 * Print path of the program
 ```console